Last updated on August 7th, 2023

 Fibrates

-These triglycerides medicines help lower overall triglyceride levels by decreasing the liver’s production of VDL lipoproteins (prepared from mostly TGs).
+These triglyceride medicines help lower overall triglyceride levels by decreasing the liver’s production of VDL lipoproteins (prepared from mostly TGs).
 They involve gemfibrozil and fenofibrate.
 Fibrates enhance the risk of ill effects if consumed with a statin.

 Fish oil